figaw/praqma.com/_training/git-mastering.md

 * Subtrees
 * Google's Git repo tool
 * What belongs in a repository?
-* Change logs
+* Changelogs

 We have a complete lab setup where you will gain fast paced experiences to take home, ready to apply in your environment.
 You only need to bring a laptop with Git installed.
 The course is run as instructor-led presentations of each topic followed by either lab exercises or discussions.

 Attendees are welcome to bring questions or challenges from their own background.